legendarycode3/31-days-Of-reactjs-course/README.md

 Reactjs , has other hooks we can use in a project (e.g useState() , useEffect() , useRef() and more ) </br>

 1. useEffect() Hook: </br>
+This hook is used for handling side effects like data fetching. </br>